 - The NFS server IP address (<NFS-IP>) which you can look up in the table above.

-- The NFS mount path (<NFS-PATH>) which is formed from the pool name and the collection id.
-If the pool name is "tierxyz" and the collection is "Q0xxx", then the NFS mount path is:
+- The NFS mount path (<NFS-PATH>) which is built on the collection id.
+The collection is "Q0xxx", then the NFS mount path is:

 - The NFS mount options (<NFS-OPTS>) are: